This is the final post in a series that reveals my top tips to help you prepare yourself for a promotion before the opening is even announced.

 Taking the initiative alone will instantly position you as a natural leader.
 But, nothing will happen until you dive in, find the challenge, test different fixes, and solve it.
 Then, you can confidently say, “Follow me.
 I’ve got a solution.”

-If you missed any post in the How to Position Yourself for Promotion series, I encourage you to read them.
+If you missed any posts in the How to Position Yourself for Promotion series, I encourage you to read them.
 These 5 tips could make the difference in whether you land the promotion you’ve been dreaming about.
-Click here for Part 1, Part 2, Part 3, and Part 4.

 If you’re ready to take your leadership to the next level, I’d love to help you.
 Email me at email@example.com to request a complimentary discovery call.